The history of Yoast

 In 2005, he became involved in an open source project: WebKit.
 WebKit is an open source software component for rendering web pages (an essential part of Safari).
 Joost loved working with developers from all over the world.
 He enjoyed building something that everyone would be able to use.
 “The concept of open source appealed to me,” Joost explains, “I liked the equality and the openness of WebKit.
 I loved the fact that everyone, including me, could contribute to something.”

-“The concept of open source appealed to me”
+“The concept of open source appealed to me” – Joost

 In the meantime, Joost met Marieke and they fell in love.
 Rather soon after they became a couple, they found out Marieke was pregnant.
 In the summer of 2006, their eldest son Tycho was born.
 Starting a family was a turning point in Joost’s career.
 When Marieke became pregnant, she was working on her PhD-thesis.
 As she was determined to finish that thesis, Joost decided he needed a job closer to home to help her take care of the baby.
 At the beginning of 2006, Joost found a job as an SEO consultant.

 The SEO job turned out to be a significant career move.
 Before 2006, Joost never had any interest in SEO, but that was about to change!
 Joost: “As I was able to write code and develop websites, I immediately understood all technical aspects of SEO.”
-This technical background combined with his ability to write appealing copy and to speak in public were the perfect ingredients to become an SEO expert.
+This technical background combined with his ability to write appealing copy and speak in public were the perfect ingredients to become an SEO expert.

 WordPress and SEO

-Joost just started working as an SEO back then, and WordPress seemed the most SEO-friendly to him.
+Around the same time, Joost began to work with WordPress.
+He created his first WordPress site in April of 2006.
+“I was searching for a CMS, as that made it easier to use and maintain websites.
+I looked into a few and chose WordPress.”
+He just started working as an SEO back then, and WordPress seemed the most SEO-friendly to him.
 “I already worked on WebKit and was a big believer in open source.
 The fact that WordPress was open source appealed to me a lot.”

+Joost quickly became a WordPress fanboy.
+He wrote about WordPress on his blog, became an active member of the WordPress community, and made his first core contribution in 2007.
 Joost began combining his knowledge of SEO with his passion for WordPress.
-He developed some small plugins.
-Those plugins helped WordPress users to optimize their website for search engines.
+He developed some small plugins that helped WordPress users optimize their website for search engines.
 These plugins quickly gathered a large user base.